Welcome to CEDIC

 The Digitalization of Public Services and Citizenship

-Digitalization and social policy
+Digitalization and Everyday Life

-Digitalization, ethics and law
+Digitalization, Law, and Governance

-CEDIC hosts the National Research School on Digitalization, Culture and Society (DIGIT)
+CEDIC Hosts the National Research School on Digitalization, Culture, and Society (DIGIT)

-The research school DIGIT is a collaboration between seven Norwegian universities, one research institute and six partners from the public and private sectors.
+The research school DIGIT is a collaboration between seven Norwegian universities, one research institute, and six partners from the public and private sectors.
 The school is funded by the Research Council of Norway and hosted by the center CEDIC at OsloMet.
 It offers a two-year programme of high academic quality and workplace relevance for PhD candidates or postdocs registered at Norwegian universities.

 Reach out to CEDIC